Does Digital Marketing Really Work for Manufacturers?

 OK, Now Do We Get To Do Digital Marketing?

 Yes, but we must answer this question first - How much should a manufacturer budget for digital marketing?
-Per an August 2017 report by the CMO Survey, manufacturers spend 3.2% (up from 2.7%, six months earlier) of their revenue on marketing.
-Here are some other manufacturing specific findings:
+Per a February 2020 report by the CMO Survey, manufacturers spend 5.06% of their revenue on marketing, a significant increase over previous years.
+Here are some other manufacturing-specific findings:

-- 3.7% - Increase in marketing budgets in the next 12 months.
+- 2.63% - Planned increase in marketing budgets in the next 12 months.

 According to these statistics, many manufacturers now realize they can get business from the internet and leverage data and analytics to drive growth.
 However, most are also aware that they don't have the marketing skills they need in-house to accomplish their digital marketing goals.